Q+/Papias hypothesis

-Advanced by Dennis R. MacDonald, the Q+/Papias hypothesis (Q+/PapH) offers an alternative solution to the synoptic problem.
+The Q+/Papias hypothesis (Q+/PapH), advanced by Dennis R. MacDonald, offers an alternative solution to the synoptic problem.
 MacDonald prefers to call this expanded version of Q Logoi of Jesus, which is supposed to have been its original title.

 The Q+/PapH has similarities to previous solutions to the synoptic problem.
-Like the two-document hypothesis, the Q+/PapH affirms that both Matthew and Luke have used a Q document.
+Like the two-source hypothesis, the Q+/PapH affirms that both Matthew and Luke have used a Q document.
 Like the Farrer hypothesis, it affirms that Matthew used Mark and that Luke used both Mark and Matthew.
-Like the Modified Two-Document Hypothesis, it affirms that Mark also used the Q document.
+Like the modified two-document hypothesis, it affirms that Mark also used the Q document.

 Reconstructing the Logoi of Jesus (Q+)

 Primitivity

 When two or more texts contain parallel content, the Q+/Papias hypothesis uses the following criteria to determine which version is more primitive: